alvarosg/pynverse/README.md

     array([ 5. ,  5.3,  5.5])
 ```

-Additionally an argument can be used to check for the number of digis of accuracy of the results.
-Giving a warning in case it is not meet:
+Additionally an argument can be used to check for the number of digits of accuracy in the results, giving a warning in case this is not meet:
 ```python
     >>> inversefunc(np.log10, y_values=-8, # Should give 0.01
     ...             domain=0, open_domain=True, accuracy=6)